rjray/notebook/README.md

 may take one of the domains I'm currently not making use of and go full-on blog.

+The underlying tools are not the point, and not *that* important.
+But in that vein, that majority of my coding and writing is done in Emacs, which will no doubt guide my choice of other tools.

 And maybe, no one else will ever read any of this anyway.